 Martens was never invited to the weddings, but that didn’t bother him.
 He watched the oak’s leaves turn brown, then green, and brown again.
 His dark beard became gray.
 Tensions between East and West Germany thawed.
 And the footsteps of the lonely young women who traced a path around the tree wore away at the forest floor, already compressed from decades of tourist traffic.
 To preserve the tree, foresters erected a fence around it, and only Martens’s mail truck was allowed to drive up to the ladder.
 Letter seekers had to arrive on foot.

 It was addressed to him.

 The sender was Renate Heinz, a wine merchant in her late 50s.
 Renate was divorced, with an adult son from her marriage to a policeman.
 She was career-focused and liked to spend her free time in front of the television.
 It was there that she saw a news item on the Bridegroom’s Oak, and an interview with the mailman, Karl-Heinz Martens.
-“I sat in front of the TV and immediately felt a connection with him,” she told me.
-Renate recalled that when Martens announced he was single, she turned to her son and said: “I’ll change that!”
+“I sat in front of the TV and immediately felt a connection with him,” she later told FAS, a Frankfurt newspaper.* Renate recalled that when Martens announced he was single, she turned to her son and said: “I’ll change that!”